rmosolgo/graphiql-rails/readme.md

 GraphiQL::Rails.config.query_params = false # if true, the GraphQL query string will be persisted the page's query params.
 GraphiQL::Rails.config.initial_query = GraphiQL::Rails::WELCOME_MESSAGE # This string is presented to a new user
-GraphiQL::Rails.config.csrf = false # if true, CSRF token will added and sent along with POST request to the GraphQL endpoint
+GraphiQL::Rails.config.csrf = false # if true, CSRF token will added and sent along with POST request to the GraphQL endpoint GraphiQL::Rails.config.custom_script = '' # A path to some custom script to be added to the page (which can listen to the "graphiql.rendered" event)
 ```

 ### Development